logo

 speaker

-As I mentioned in the presentation, we have a strong balance sheet and we are looking always for interesting acquisitions even moving into the future.
-I would say the answer is yes, although we are very picky with our companies that we acquire.
-We need to have a very good fit into Prevas.
-OIM is a very good example in that sense.
-It's a company that together with OIM, we shape a strong position in Malmö region and building a very nice development hub.
-I think that is how we want to work with the acquisitions in the future as well.
-Very picky but identify potential new partners coming into the Prevas family.
-That was a long answer that we can summarize with yes.
+As I mentioned in the presentation, we have a strong balance sheet and we are looking always, I would say, for interesting acquisitions, even moving into the future.
+So I would say the answer is yes, although we are very, very picky with our acquisitions. companies that we acquire.
+So we need to have a very good fit into Prevas.
+So I think OEM is a very good example in that sense.
+It's a company that together with OEM we shape a strong position in Malmö region, Malmö Lund region and building a very nice development hub.
+I think that is how we want to work with the acquisitions in the future as well. very picky, but identify potential new partners coming into the Prevas family.
+So that was a long answer that we can summarize with yes.

 speaker